okta/okta.github.io/_source/_posts/2018-12-13-build-basic-app-spring-boot-jpa.md

 It worked!
 We don't have any kayaks because we had to remove the `init()` method above, so the `_embedded.kayaks` array is empty.

-**TIP:** going forward, if you don’t want to copy and paste the whole enormous token string, you can store it to a shell variable and reuse it like so:
+**TIP:** going forward, if you don't want to copy and paste the whole enormous token string, you can store it to a shell variable and reuse it like so:

 ```bash
 TOKEN=eyJraWQiOiJldjFpay1DS3UzYjJXS3QzSVl1MlJZc3VJSzBBYUl3NkU4SDJf...